Saphareas/Better-9gag/README.md

 1. Download the extension file (Better-9gag.crx) [here](https://github.com/Saphareas/Better-9gag/releases/latest)
 2. Go to Chrome's Extensions page ( chrome://extensions/ )
-3. Activate the developer mode (it's a switch in the top right)
+3. Activate the developer mode (it's a switch in the top right) and reload the page
 4. Drag and drop the downloaded file from your downloads folder into the page

 ## Authors